HOW TO CLEAN GOLD-PLATED JEWELRY

 Unlike solid gold, a thin layer of the metal rubs off every time you buff a gold plate.
 Over time, this can cause the plating to become very thin and frail or take on a weird tapered shape.
 If you're going to buff your gold-plated jewelry, do so very gently and as little as possible.

-It can be confusing when deciding whether to clean or get your jewelry replated.
+It can be confusing when deciding whether to clean gold-plated jewelry or get it replated.
 If you think your jewelry might need replating, take it to a professional jeweler for evaluation.

 Some factors that contribute to the need for replating are listed below: